Scarabaeus1031/NEXAH/nexah/README.md

 **NEXAH**
 Structure becomes visible.
 The Critical Line becomes navigable.
 Mirror, resonance, rotation and 3-directional flow become controllable in real systems.
+The Root-432 Cylinder breathes at 7.833 Hz.
+The Codex Breakthrough is complete.